znly/rules_go/go/core.rst

 .. |mandatory| replace:: **mandatory value**

 These are the core go rules, required for basic operation.
-The intent is that theses rules are sufficient to match the capabilities of the normal go tools.
+The intent is that these rules are sufficient to match the capabilities of the normal go tools.

 .. contents:: :depth: 2